The impact of the diagonals of polynomial forms on limit theorems with long memory: Statement of the main results

-in $D[0,1].$ \end{enumerate} \end{Def} \begin{Rem} In Case 1 above, the ``long-run variance'' $\sigma^2$ can be $0$.
+\begin{Rem} In case~1 above, the ``long-run variance'' $\sigma^2$ can be $0$.
 In this case, we understand the limit theorem as degenerate (the normalization $N^{-1/2}$ is too strong).
 We do not consider here limit theorems involving a Hurst index $H<1/2$.
-In Case 2, the limit in (\ref{eq:nclt}) may be fractional Brownian motion. \end{Rem}
+In case~2, the limit in (\ref {eqnclt}) may be fractional Brownian motion. \end{Rem}

 We now consider separately the cases where the diagonals of the polynomial forms are excluded (chaos processes) and when they are included (Volterra processes).